MicrosoftDocs/dynamics-365-intelligent-order-management/topics/ifo-arch.md

 ## Fulfillment sources

 Fulfillment sources are entities that house inventory or provide products.
 Examples include warehouses, distribution centers, retail stores, drop-ship vendors, and virtual sites.
-Fulfillment sources can be created and modified on the **Sources** page in Intelligent Order Management (**Fulfillment \> Sources**).
+You can create and modify fulfillment sources on the **Sources** page in Intelligent Order Management (**Fulfillment \> Sources**).

-For each of your fulfillment sources, you can define a name that uniquely identifies the source, the time zone where the source or location resides, the type of source (warehouse or other), its address, and its latitude and longitude.
+For each fulfillment source, define a name that uniquely identifies the source, the time zone where the source or location resides, the type of source (warehouse or other), its address, and its latitude and longitude.
 You can also specify whether the system should look up inventory in the Inventory Visibility service, for optimized fulfillment that's based on inventory availability.

 To look up inventory from the Inventory Visibility service, set the **Use real inventory** field to **On**.
 To include inventory from a source and make the source available to fulfill the order, set the **Use real inventory** field to **Off** on the **Sources** page.